The Therapist’s Visual Imagery and Metaphors in Parent-Infant Psychotherapy

 9:00am – 10:00am: Opening Remarks, and Paper by Dr. Salomonsson; 10:00am – 10:15am: Break; 10:15am – 11:00am: Discussion by Dr. Birss and Response by Dr. Salomonsson; 11:00am – 12:00pm: Q&A and Group Discussion.

-Physicians: This activity has been planned and implemented in accordance with the Essential Areas and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Psychoanalytic Association and the Boston Psychoanalytic Society and Institute.
+Physicians: This activity has been planned and implemented in accordance with the accreditation requirements and policies of the Accreditation Council for Continuing Medical Education through the joint providership of the American Psychoanalytic Association and the Boston Psychoanalytic Society and Institute.
 The American Psychoanalytic Association is accredited by the ACCME to provide continuing medical education for physicians.
 The American Psychoanalytic Association designates this Live Activity for a maximum of 3 AMA PRA Category 1 Credit(s)™.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.
 IMPORTANT DISCLOSURE INFORMATION FOR ALL LEARNERS: None of the planners and presenters of this CME program have any relevant financial relationships to disclose.

 Psychologists: The Boston Psychoanalytic Society and Institute is approved by the American Psychological Association to sponsor continuing education for psychologists.
 The Boston Psychoanalytic Society and Institute maintains responsibility for this program and its content.
 This program fulfills the requirements for 3 hours of CE.